 Background

-National Grid is the owner and the operator of the gas National Transmission System (NTS) in Great Britain.
+National Gas Transmission is the owner and the operator of the gas National Transmission System (NTS) in Great Britain.

 The NTS plays an important role in facilitating the competitive gas market and helping to provide the UK with a secure gas supply.
 It is a network of pipelines, presently operated at pressures of up to 94 barg, which transports gas safely and efficiently from coastal terminals and storage facilities to exit points from the system.
 Exit points are predominantly connections to Distribution Networks (DNs), but also include storage sites, and direct connections to large industrial consumers, power stations, and other systems, such as interconnectors to other countries.